13th Feb 2015

 A party may file an opposition to a Philippine trademark within a period of thirty (30) days from the date of publication of the mark in the e-gazette of the Philippine Intellectual Property Office (IPO).
 The e-gazette may be viewed at www.ipophil.gov.ph .

 Thereafter, the IPO will issue a Notice to Answer requiring the respondent to file its answer to the opposition within thirty (30) days from receipt of the said Notice to Answer.
 The answer must also be verified and accompanied by the evidence of the respondent together with the duly marked affidavits of witnesses and other documents serving copies thereof upon the opposer.
-The affidavits, power of attorney, secretary’s certificate and verification, if executed by a person not in the Philippines, must be duly authenticated by the Philippine embassy or consulate in the country where the documents was executed.
-Upon payment of prescribed fees, the respondent may file a motion for extension requesting additional thirty (30) days within which to submit the opposition.
-A second motion for extension of another thirty (30) days is allowed provided that in no case will the filing of the answer exceed ninety (90) days from the date of the receipt of the copy of the Notice to Answer.
+The affidavits, power of attorney, secretary’s certificate and verification, if executed by a person not in the Philippines, must be duly authenticated by the Philippine embassy or consulate in the country where the documents were executed.
+Upon payment of prescribed fees, the respondent may file a first motion for extension requesting additional thirty (30) days within which to submit the Answer.
+A second motion for extension of another thirty (30) days is allowed.
+Finally, a third motion for extension of thirty (30) days is permitted provided that in no case will the filing of the Answer exceed one hundred twenty (120) days from the receipt of the copy of the Notice to Answer.

 This is how to lodge a trademark opposition in the Philippines.